Training Focus

 Each dissertation will befunded from the outsetfor a period offour years.
 This additional year is justified by the implementation of specific training initiatives and the time allocated to interdisciplinary work.
 In particular, opportunities for collaboration between laboratories will be encouraged.

-The doctoral programs at the ExposUM Institute will bestrengthened by the implementation of anadditionaljointeducational programfocused on methodology and skills development—particularly in interdisciplinarity and transdisciplinarity—led within the framework of the ExposUM Institute, without replacing the training offered by the doctoral schools.
-In this context, doctoral students in a network will be tasked, during their third year, withthe scientific and logisticalorganizationof aone-dayevent(e.g., seminar, conference), for which the Institute will provide a grant.
+The doctoral programs at the ExposUM Institute will bestrengthened by the implementation of anadditionaljointeducational programfocused on methodology and skills development—particularly in interdisciplinarity and transdisciplinarity—conducted within the framework of the ExposUM Institute, without replacing the training organized by the doctoral schools.
+As part of this initiative, doctoral students within a network will be tasked, during their third year, withorganizing—both scientifically and logistically—aone-dayevent(such as a seminar or conference), for which the Institute will provide a grant.

 2. Junior Teams

-The goal of the Junior Teams is to enable young researchers to assemble a small team of 3 to 5 people around a scientific project lasting 12 to 18 months, so that they can become familiar withproject managementand teamleadership, includingsupervisingone or more master’s or thesis students working on the topic.
-The proposed team may consist of several junior researchers and several students who may be assigned to another UMR.
+The goal of the Junior Teams is to enable young researchers to form a small team of 3 to 5 people to work on a scientific project lasting 12 to 18 months, so that they can gain experience inproject managementand teamleadership, includingsupervisingone or more master’s students or students working on a thesis on the subject.
+The proposed team may consist of several junior researchers and several students who may be affiliated with another UMR.

-The rationale for the supervision of each staffmember involved (composition, time allocated) must be justified.Since the objective of this call is to give the applicant the opportunity to demonstrate their commitment as a supervisor and future leader, particular attention will be paid to the timeline of activities and the timeframe set for achieving results.
+The rationale for the supervision of each staff member involved (composition, time allocated) must be justified.Since the objective of this call for proposals is to give the project leader the opportunity to demonstrate their commitment as a supervisor and future leader, particular attention will be paid to the timeline of activities and the timeframe set for achieving results on schedule.

 3. University Certificate in Environmental Health – Primary Care

-In January 2026, the University of Montpellier launched the University Diploma (DU) in “Environmental Health Training for Primary Care, ” a specialized program focused on integrating environmental health into professional primary care practices.
+In January 2026, the University of Montpellier launched the University Diploma (DU) in “Environmental Health Training for Primary Care, a specialized program dedicated to integrating environmental health into professional primary care practices.

 Objectives of the environmental health training program: